 - 2 cups of overnight cooked rice - I always recommend using rice that has been kept in the fridge overnight.
 This helps to remove moisture from the rice so it doesn't become mushy when you stir-fry it.
 If you're making fresh rice, spread it onto a baking sheet and let it sit in the fridge for 30 minutes before using.

-- 1 heaping tbsp gochujang (Korean red chili paste)
+- 1 heaping tablespoon gochujang (Korean red chili paste)

 I like to add additional toppings such as sesame seeds, green onions and even a sunny side up egg.
 I wasn't kidding when I said this is a quick and easy recipe.

-- Heat up a skillet and add 1 tbsp of neutral oil.
+- Heat up a skillet and add 1 tablespoon of neutral oil.

 - Add in 1 cup of chopped kimchi and stir-fry for 30 seconds.

-- Add 1 tbsp of gochujang and stir-fry for 30 seconds.
+- Add 1 tablespoon of gochujang and stir-fry for 30 seconds.

 - Stir-fry until all ingredients are well-incorporated.